SikuliX/SikuliX-Docs/src/main/resources/docs/source/appclass.rst

 		*Usage:* ``App.open(application)``

-		Open the specified application.
+		Open the specified application, if it is not yet opened and bring it to front

 		:param application: The name of an application (case-insensitive), that can be found in the path used by the system to locate applications, or the full path to an application (Windows: use double backslash \\ in the path string to represent a backslash)

-			**Note for Windows:** (since X-1.0rc3) The string may contain commandline parameters for the specified program or batch file after the name or full path (see: :py:func:`openApp`)

 		:return: an App object, that can be used with the instance methods, None in case of failing

 		This method is functionally equivalent to :py:func:`openApp`.
-It opens the specified application and brings its window the front.
-Whether this operation switches to an already opened application or opens a new instance of the application depends on the system and application.

 	.. py:method:: open()